 Saturday Activity Days

-This program consists of a two hour family activity that takes place once a month in September, October and November.
-Upon arrival, children of all ages and their families enjoy an introduction by a staff member followed by a hands-on art project.
+This community engagement program is a two-hour family activity that takes place quarterly and monthly when national traveling exhibitions visit the Centers' Galleries.
+Upon arrival, children of all ages and their families enjoy a mini exhibition tour followed by a hands-on art project.

-This free performing arts program offers year round creative opportunities for all ages.
-The program includes full length theater productions, dance, voice, and musical entertainments.
+This performing arts program offers year round creative opportunities for all ages.
+The program features 4 full-length theatre productions with dance, voice and acting education for all.
 Participants build self-confidence and hone their performance skills.
-Our Community Theater is a vital, growing troupe.
+Our Community Theatre is a vital, growing troupe.
 Over 90% of our students receive over 75% scholarships.